North Allegheny Senior High School: Athletics

-According to PIAA directory July 2013

-Newman Stadium & Baierl Center
+Newman Stadium and Baierl Center

-NASH is also a hub for North Allegheny Athletics.
-It is located right next to Carl A. Newman Stadium, which houses numerous sports, with football being one of its attractions, as the North Allegheny Varsity Football team plays all home games there during their fall sports season.
+NASH is a center for North Allegheny Athletics.
+It is located next to Carl A. Newman Stadium, which houses numerous sports.
 Newman Stadium was named after Carl A. Newman, a former North Allegheny superintendent and the main contributor to the stadium.
+The North Allegheny Varsity Football team plays all home games there during the fall sports season.

-Next to Newman Stadium is the Baierl Center, which is a fitness center for North Allegheny Athletics and also has two gyms for cheerleading and practice squads, with one large track on the upper level which is left for baseball, softball, and the rowing team.
-The Baierl Center includes a weight room, an activity room, an exercise center, and a track.
+Next to Newman Stadium is the Baierl Center, a fitness center for North Allegheny Athletics.
+There are two gyms for cheerleading and practice squads and one large track on the upper level which is left for baseball, softball, and the rowing team.
+The Baierl Center also includes a weight room, an activity room, an exercise center.
 It is open free of charge to North Allegheny Athletics and also is available to district residents for a membership fee.
 The center is a 48000 sqft building that was available for public use since 2002 and expanded in 2004, opening a room solely for indoor biking.